MellowPlayer/MellowPlayer/docs/users/getting_started.rst

 .. image:: ../_static/home-page.png
     :align: center

 Just click on a service to start running it.

 You can start multiple service at the same time and quickly switch between them using Ctrl+Tab/Ctrl+Shift+Tab.
+You can stop a service by clicking on the power button.

+You can mark a service as a favorite by clicking on the little start icon.
+Favorite services are available from the system tray icon and you can choose to view only those services in the home page by activating the switch at the top left.

+You can also use the filter bar to look for a service by name.

 .. image:: ../_static/main-window.png
     :align: center